aurasphere/reply-challenge-2018/README.md

 ### Dijkstra

-It usually requires a graph to run Dijkstra but I couldn't afford to build the whole grid because of its huge size, hence, I've used a discovery method that, at each iteration, would lazily compute and add the valid neightbours nodes of the current one to the "to visit" list:
+It usually requires a graph to run Dijkstra but I couldn't afford to build the whole grid because of its huge size, hence, I've used a discovery method that, at each iteration, would lazily compute and add the valid neighbour nodes of the current one to the "to visit" list:

     public List<Node> getAdjacentNodes() {
         if (adjacentNodes == null) {